-The new Edox Dakar Limited Edition (ref.
-64009 3 NIN2) quartz watch comes in a sporty, well-proportioned case and features an easily readable face with a carbon fiber dial.
+The 2012 Edox Dakar Limited Edition (ref.
+64009 3 NIN2) comes in a sporty, well-proportioned case and features an easily readable face with a carbon fiber dial.
 What else do you need from a watch devoted to the roaring world of extreme motoring?

 Celebrating its recently acquired status of the official timekeeper of the Dakar Rally Raid in 2012, 2013 and 2014, the Swiss watchmaker is going to soon release its limited-edition Edox Dakar quartz timekeeper.

 Arriving to select stores and boutiques in January 2012, the watch will be limited to just 500 pieces that will be delivered in “exclusive” presentation boxes.

 According to the official specs, the watch will be powered by the same Ronda 6004.B quartz movement that we have seen in a great number of timekeepers, including the Le Mans-inspired TAG Heuer Formula 1 Grand Date Gulf Edition (ref.
-WAH1013.FT6026) that was introduced in the beginning of this year.
+WAH1013.FT6026) that was introduced at the beginning of this year.

 Capable of running for as long as 43 months, the movement offers you not only such basic functionality as hours, minutes, and subsidiary seconds indicator, but also adds to the mix a Big Date indicator.

-I don’t really understand why Edox decided to rename the unit and call it Edox 64: judging by the look of the dial, the caliber’s layout seems to stay the same: hours and minutes in the center, small seconds at 6 o’clock and the big date aperture at 12 hours.
+I don’t understand why Edox decided to rename the unit as the Edox 64: judging by the look of the dial, the caliber’s layout stays the same: hours and minutes in the center, small seconds at 6 o’clock and the big date aperture at 12 hours.

 Thanks to the caliber’s relative thinness (it is reported to be only 3.30 millimeters in height,) the Swiss engineers managed to make the Dakar Edition’s body very slender.
 Being 42 millimeters in diameter, the watch is less than 12 millimeters thick: not bad for a sporty watch that features a prominent fixed bezel and a convex sapphire crystal.

-As I have already noted, the dial of the watch is crafted from black and gray carbon-fiber material that seems to be quite contrast because all three hands are covered with white luminous substance.
+As I have already noted, the dial of the watch is crafted from black and gray carbon-fiber material that is more contrast because all three hands are covered with white luminous substance.